synapsecns/sanguine/docs/bridge/docs/03-RFQ/02-Relaying/riskFactors.md

 Currently, it is the responsibility of the [Relayer] to track and submit timely [prove] transactions for their own finalized [relay] transactions.
 Failure to do so can result in a delayed reimbursement at best, or an eventual loss of funds at worst.

-Likewise, [Relayer]s are expected to track and submit their own [claim] transactions once their proofs are past the [Dispute Period].
+Likewise, [Relayers](Relayer) are expected to track and submit their own [claim] transactions once their proofs are past the [Dispute Period].
 Missing claims are less urgent than missing proofs, but the funds can remain unclaimed in escrow indefinitely if the responsible [Relayer] loses track of them.

 Refer to the [RFQ Indexer] for endpoints that can aid with tracking missing proofs and claims.